gdiggs/engineering-manager-curriculum/README.md

 	- Discuss the latest reading
 	- Have an open forum about issues currently facing the teams (what's been a leadership challenge over the past week?)
 	- Pull a card from the 1:1 Manager Pack and dicusss each person's answer
+- Between each meeting:
+	- Ask at least one question per week in a Slack group to get advice from others

 ## Reading schedule